DevecorSoft/tinyoauth/README.md

 ### Requirements

-1. node-16-lts
+- node-16-lts
-2. docker
+- docker

 ### Install

-1. npm install
+- npm install

 ### Test

-1. npm run test:unit
+- npm run test:unit
-2. npm run test:api
+- npm run test:api

+### Trunk-based development

+#### Just push your commits!

+There is no branch, no pull-request, you are allowed to make any changes and push it:

+1. git pull --rebase
+2. git add -p
+3. git commit -m "xxx"
+4. git push

 ## Architecture